-As a general principle we do not attempt to moderate posts on social media, as to do so could also open us up to accusations of 'censorship'.
-However, we will remove any posts from our social media accounts that are abusive (for example, use of language or personal attacks on a particular named officer or Member) or discriminatory (for example, racist or homophobic) and we will also give the reason for deleting a post.
+As a general principle we do not attempt to moderate posts on social media, as to do so could also open us up to accusations of censorship.
+However, we will remove any posts from our social media accounts that are abusive (for example, use of language or personal attacks on a particular named officer or Member) or discriminatory (for example, racist or homophobic).